Chapter 8 : Wicked Witches

 “I didn’t have a choice!
 I had to accept,” Lily whined, putting her other hand over her eyes as well and sinking deeper into her chair.

-Rose thought that the silence that followed was as good a rhetorical ‘why?’ as the one she was forced to speak out loud when Lily remained quiet.
+Rose thought that the silence that followed was as good a rhetorical ‘why?’ as the one she was forced to say out loud when Lily remained quiet.

 “I actually assumed you’d already be going with one of the Scamander twins,” Rose added, causing Lily to sigh even more.